Workshop Instructors

 Mixed Methods for Diversity Health Research

 This workshop will provide an introductory overview on the use of mixed methods research for working with historically underrepresented and marginalized communities.
-At the conclusion of the workshop, attendees will be able to:

 • Understand the need for and importance of mixed methods for diversity research